lingeringsocket/shlurd/docs/readme.md

 No.

-> which territories are Canada's provinces
+> which regions are Canada's provinces

 Quebec and Saskatchewan.